hashicorp-community/tf-helper/README.md

 # If run from anywhere else on the filesystem
 [anywhere]$ tfe pushconfig -name org_name/workspace_name path/to/infrastructure/env/prod
 ```

+In each of the above commands the contents of the `env/prod` directory
+(`prod.tf`) that are tracked by the VCS (git) are archived and uploaded to the
+Terraform Enterprise workspace.
+The files are located using effectively `cd
+env/prod && git ls-files`.

+If `-vcs false` is specified then all files in `env/prod` are uploaded.
+If
+`-upload-modules false` is specified then the `.terraform/modules` directory
+will not be uploaded even if it is present.

 ### Push Terraform Variables and Environment Variables